How To Lose Belly Fat: 6 Key Secrets

 Monounsaturated fats come from the healthy oils found in plant foods such as olives, nuts, and avocado.

-MUFAs have been linked to overall weight loss in previous studies, including a report published in the British Journal of Nutrition3, which found that substituting olive oil, a monounsaturated fat or MUFA, for saturated fat in your diet can translate into a small but significant loss of both body weight and fat mass without changing anything else about your diet or increasing your physical activity.
+Several health studies demonstrated that monounsaturated fats play an important role in a weight loss diet.
+Report published in the British Journal of Nutrition3, found that substituting olive oil, a monounsaturated fat, for saturated fat in your diet can translate into a small but significant loss of both body weight and fat mass.
+And these benefits can be achieved without changing anything else about your diet or increasing your physical activity.

 3More stress = more fat

-If your days are full of stress, a flatter midsection will continue to elude you.
-That’s because fat in the abdominal area functions differently than fat elsewhere in the body.
+If your everyday life is full of stress, a flatter midsection will continue to elude you.
+That's because fat in the abdominal area functions differently than fat elsewhere in the body.

 Experts do know that high cortisol levels contribute to abnormal accumulation of abdominal fat.
 The research at the University of California, San Francisco, shows that people with diseases associated with extreme exposure to cortisol (secrete more cortisol in response to stress), such as severe recurrent depression and Cushing's disease have more central fat, regardless of body weight5.